cgrant093/Data-Science-Portfolio/README.md

-# Data-Science-Portfolio
+# Skills-Portfolio
-Brief overview of my knowledge and skills that are useful in data science and software development.
+Brief overview of my knowledge and skills that are useful in data science, software development, and similar fields.

 Skills and projects are separated by language.
 Python being the most in-depth due to a combination of experience and relevance:
 1. Python